morse-simulator/morse/doc/morse/dev/dev_overview.rst

   - morse/actuators : it contains implementation for various robot controllers
   - morse/blender : it contains some scripts needed at the initialization of the game engine
-  - morse/core : it contains core class for the morse project (services, base objets, sensors, ...)
+  - morse/core : it contains core classes for the MORSE project (services, base objects, sensors, ...)
   - morse/helpers : it contains various helpers (math transformation)
   - morse/middleware : it contains the code for linking with different middlewares